 The other movement which dominated this period but did not come to a head until the Civil War was the crusade against slavery.
-Even as early as 1831 William Lloyd Garrison established The Liberator in Boston the second comparison of the lateral second se and the second sec strength to the distance of the second secon the second secon alter and the same start mapper ("see the start of the start of the and the second s all services in a service of the ser a part and a second of the second sec and he and his associates organized the New England Anti-Slavery Society; the following year Allen and Ticknor published Lydia Maria Child's tract "An Appeal in Favor of That Class of Americans Called Africans".
+Even as early as 1831 William Lloyd Garrison established The Liberator in Boston the second of th and the same of th THE STREET OF THE PROPERTY OF THE STREET, and the second of the second o and he and his associates organized the New England Anti-Slavery Society; the following year Allen and Ticknor published Lydia Maria Child's tract "An Appeal in Favor of That Class of Americans Called Africans".
 The leading orators and statesmen debated the question upon the lecture platforms throughout the country; the speeches of Charles Sumner, Wendell Phillips.
 Daniel Webster.
 Henry Ward Beecher and many others were on the lips of most of the people of New England and, of course, in addition to the publication of these speeches by William D. Ticknor and other Boston publishers, the ideas contained therein aroused some of the New England literary men to written denunciation.
 Although there was a diversity of opinion among our writers, it may be said that while most of the transcendentalists opposed slavery, few took an active part in the movement.
 Of the New England literary men, Whittier and Lowell were the most forceful supporters of abolition, and undoubtedly the most conspicuous literary figure in the anti-slavery agitation immediately preceding the Civil War was Harriet Beecher Stowe.
 Her fame rests mainly upon the novel "Uncle Tom's Cabin", which appeared as a serial in The National Era during 1851-52 and was rejected for publication by Ticknor and Fields only to be welcomed to the list of their successors, Houghton Osgood and Company, in 1879, after Jewett and Company, who published the novel in 1852, had gone out of business.